Where to Buy

 GBM Assessment (Score: 8.5/10)

-Joseph Conrad's novella stands as one of the most searching critiques of European imperialism ever written, a journey upriver into the Congo that becomes a descent into the darkest capacities of the human soul.
+Joseph Conrad's novella stands as a searching critiques of European imperialism ever written, a journey upriver into the Congo that becomes a descent into the darkest capacities of the human soul.
 Kurtz's dying words—'The horror!
 The horror!'—have become one of literature's most resonant utterances.
 The work laid crucial groundwork for postcolonial literature, even as it continues to provoke debate about its own representational politics.

 Inspired by Conrad's own experience in the Belgian Congo, where King Leopold II's regime perpetrated notorious atrocities, the novella exposed the brutal realities beneath imperialism's civilizing rhetoric.
 Francis Ford Coppola's Apocalypse Now transposed its narrative to the Vietnam War in 1979, while Chinua Achebe's famous 1977 critique challenged the novella's portrayal of Africa, sparking a debate that remains central to postcolonial literary studies.